World of Concrete organizers prepare for 2022 show

 “We are committed to providing this platform for the community, facilitating industry-wide connection and providing the opportunity to maintain existing and discover new, meaningful business relationships across the industry,” Pomerantz said.

-Show organizers say they’ll follow local health guidelines, including Nevada’s mask mandate in public spaces regardless of vaccination status.
-They’ve also reminded attendees and exhibitors that the rule applies to indoor spaces, including casinos, meeting spaces and hospitality venues.
+Show organizers say they will follow local health guidelines, including Nevada’s mask mandate in public spaces regardless of vaccination status.
+They have also reminded attendees and exhibitors that the rule applies to indoor spaces, including casinos, meeting spaces and hospitality venues.

 The show will also have hand sanitizer stations throughout the convention hall and expanded aisles to promote social distancing, according to a December statement from Informa.